astoeckel/acinerella/README.md

 About
 -----

-Acinerella is a simple wrapper for the playback facilities of the FFMpeg libraries libavcodec and libavutils.
-Because of a very simple API that only needs about 10 functions, it takes only a few minutes to convert its header file.
-Therefore Acinerella is easy to use with other programming languages and lets you create your own video or audio player in a very short time.
+Acinerella is a simple wrapper for the playback facilities of the [FFmpeg](https://ffmpeg.org) libraries.
+It features a relatively simple and stable C API with about ten functions.
+Correspondingly, it should only take a few minutes to translate `acinerella.h` to other programming languages.
+Hence, Acinerella should be easy to integrate with other programming languages than C, facilitating media decoding in your own application.

 Acinerella allows you to load your media streams directly from memory without the need of registering an ominous protocol format.